 - The Bank on DC program provides mainstream access to financial services, products and financial education to unbanked and under-banked households in the District.
 The program partners with banks and credit unions to offer bank accounts that have low minimum balance requirements and no or low-cost monthly fees.

-- A library of Consumer Alerts and Guides is available with information to help consumers avoid being a victim of fraud or unfair and fraudulent business practices.
+- A library of Consumer Alerts and Consumer Guides are available with information to help consumers avoid being a victim of fraud or unfair and fraudulent business practices.
 The alerts and guides also include helpful information on insurance, mortgages and investing.

 - The Foreclosure Prevention and Mediation program provides resources to help District residents avoid foreclosure, including foreclosure mediation, housing counseling and legal aid for homeowners.